Nourish - What’s the Scoop on: Ginseng

-Ginseng is a herbal plant that has been used for thousands of years in Chinese medicine and is one of the most prized Chi (Qi) tonics used in Chinese herbalism.
+Ginseng is a herbal plant with a history of use for thousands of years in Chinese medicine.
+It is one of the most prized Chi (Qi) tonics used in Chinese herbalism.

-Often referred to as the “king of herbs”, it is well-known around the world for its energizing and immune modulating properties, but let’s dive in a little deeper to find out what else this ancient plant can do for your health..
+Often referred to as the “king of herbs”, it is well-known around the world for its energizing and immune-modulating properties.
+Today, let’s dive in a little deeper to find out what else this ancient plant can do for your health..

 What is Ginseng?